bitrise-io/envman/README.md

 # envman

+**Technology Preview:** this repository is still under active development, breaking changes are expected.

 ## Who and for what?

 - connect tools with each other : one tool saves an ENV, the other uses it (input & output)